skohub-io/skohub-blog/content/blog/2022-05-eww-project-kickoff/index.md

            firstname: "Anne"}]
 ---

-In a Kickoff workshop, the SkoHub team at hbz yesterday has launched a cooperation with the Hamburg-based company [effective WEBWORK](https://www.effective-webwork.de/) to work on some pending issues regarding both functionality and design of [SkoHub Vocabs](https://github.com/skohub-io/skohub-vocabs).
+In a kickoff workshop, the SkoHub team at hbz has launched a cooperation with the Hamburg-based company [effective WEBWORK](https://www.effective-webwork.de/) to work on some pending issues regarding both functionality and design of [SkoHub Vocabs](https://github.com/skohub-io/skohub-vocabs).
 The issues and progress of the project can be followed in a [Kanban board](https://github.com/orgs/skohub-io/projects/2).

 [![The Backlog, Ready and Working columns of the project's Kanban board as of 2022-05-19](/kanban.png)](https://github.com/orgs/skohub-io/projects/2)